Bonda people: Bonda language

 The Bonda are a scheduled tribe of India and are also known as the Remo (meaning "people" in the Bonda language).
 The tribe is one of the oldest and most primitive in mainland India; their culture has changed little for more than a thousand years.
-They are one of the 75 Primitive Tribal Groups identified by the Government of India.
+They are one of the 75 Particularly Vulnerable Tribal Groups identified by the Government of India.
 Their isolation and known aggressiveness continue to preserve their culture despite the pressures of an expanding Indian population.
 Their language belongs to the Munda branch of the Austroasiatic language family.
 It is most closely related to the Gutob language.

-Realizing that the Bonda people were in a cultural decline, the Government of Orissa brought to life the Bonda Development Agency (BDA) in 1977.
+Realizing that the Bonda people were in a cultural decline, the Government of Odisha brought to life the Bonda Development Agency (BDA) in 1977.
 Despite the initiatives taken by the Bonda Development Agency since then, the literacy rates of the Bonda tribes remain one of the lowest, as low as 14 percent.

-Two of the most important phonetic features that characterize the Bonda language are the glottal stop, which is a glottal plosive produced by the release of the breath behind the vocal chords, and checked consonants.
+Two of the most important phonetic features that characterize the Bonda language are the glottal stop, which is a glottal plosive produced by the release of the breath behind the vocal cords, and checked consonants.
 Those sounds are also featured in Munda languages as a whole.
 It is the checked consonants k’ and p’ that occur in Bonda, found mostly in the final position of native words.
 The glottal stop, however, may occur initially in native words.
 In fact, the checked consonants k’ and p’ are pre-glottalized.
 The checked consonants behave differently in Bonda depending on whether they are followed by a vowel or another consonant.
 It has been found that when k’ and p’ are followed by a vowel their glottal stop remains, but they become the sounds g and b.
 It currently appears as though the Bonda k is being fully replaced by the g sound.
 This may be a product of recent Bonda assimilation into contemporary Indian culture.
 It is resulting in the loss of one of the original Bonda sounds.